MikeVelazcoMtz/nodePluralSight/README.md

   1. Run it directly on your computer by running `npm start`.
   2. Run this application with docker-compose by running `docker-compose up`.

-If want to work directly on your computer you must run `npm install` in order to install all of the node dependences.
+If want to work directly on your computer you must run `npm install && bower install` in order to install all of the dependences.

+**IMPORTANT**

+By the moment I was doing this tutorial bower was on way to get deprecated, maybe by the time you see this bower is not maintained anymore.
+If you consider to use or test this project try to migrate the bower dependencies  to Yarn or Webpack.